 the demand for the job.

 The average starting salary for a trainee trading standards officer is in the range of £21,000 to £25,000 a year.
-Salaries for qualified trading standards officers are up to around £30,000.
+Salaries for qualified trading standards officers are up to around £30,000 a year.
 Senior trading standards officers may earn around £35,000 to £40,000 a year, with supervisors and managers earning more.

 You will work in an office, but will drive about a lot visiting other premises.

-You would work around 35 hours a week Monday to Friday.
+You would work between 35 and 38 hours a week, Monday to Friday.

 You will sometimes work in the evenings and at weekends.